EU on Wagner: Putin 'bitten by own monster'

 "Where Prighozin's army will find itself is very important now ... if it's incorporated into Russian military systems that means probably the end of one chapter.
 If it finds itself in Belarus, this would be a new consequence of the activities that began on 24 February [Russia's invasion of Ukraine last year]," he added.

-The Lithuanian minister said the speed and unpredictability of the weekend's events — which took Russia to the brink of a military coup in less than 24 hours — showed that Nato should send more soldiers to reinforce its Baltic flank.
+The Lithuanian minister said the speed and unpredictability of the weekend's events — which took Russia to the brink of a military coup in 24 hours — showed that Nato should send more soldiers to reinforce its Baltic flank.

 "The Vilnius summit gives us a chance to achieve that," he said, referring to a Nato summit in the Lithuanian capital in July.